akleroy/phangs_imaging_scripts/README.md

 ### REDUCTION

-After untarring, I move things to the appropriate project directory under PHANGS/ and then I go to the scripts directory and run the script for PI.
+After untarring, I move things to the appropriate project directory under `PHANGS/` and then I go to the scripts directory and run the script for PI.
 Some tips:

-- you may need multiple versions of CASA installed.
+- You may need multiple versions of CASA installed.
 For the large program I've needed both 4.7.2 and 5.1 and for later versions I've needed 5.4.0 and 5.6.1.
 Be sure you have the pipeline version.

-- when you rerun remember that you will need to delete the calibrated directory.
+- When you rerun remember that you will need to delete the calibrated directory.

-- if you are adding new data, remember that you will need run the scripts (usually just the calibration application in scriptForPI.py) then look in "../calibrated/" and add the new measurement sets to the ms_file_key.txt .
+- If you are adding new data, remember that you will need run the scripts (usually just the calibration application in `scriptForPI.py`) then look in `../calibrated/` and add the new measurement sets to the `ms_file_key.txt`.
 After this, the pipeline is ready to ingest the data into imaging.

-COMBINING CASES WITH MULTIPLE MEASUREMENT SETS
+### COMBINING CASES WITH MULTIPLE MEASUREMENT SETS

-When multiple measurement sets (.ms files in calibrated/ ) show up for a single target, we can either reflect these in the ms_file_key as, e.g., 7m_1 7m_2 and so on OR we can concatenate them in to a single data set.
+When multiple measurement sets (.ms files in `calibrated/` ) show up for a single target, we can either reflect these in the `ms_file_key.txt` as, e.g., `7m_1` `7m_2` and so on OR we can concatenate them in to a single data set.

 I did this concatenation PRIOR to the large program (but do not do it for later projects).
-To do this, I had been copying the script

-combineCalibrated.py

-from the PHANGS/imaging/scripts/ directory to the scripts/ directory of whatever project I'm working on.
+To do this, I had been copying the script `combineCalibrated.py` from the `PHANGS/imaging/scripts/` directory to the `scripts/` directory of whatever project I'm working on.
 Then I just run that script in CASA.
-You should run this whenever you see calibrated_final.ms in the ms_file_key but not in the calibrated/ directory.
+You should run this whenever you see `calibrated_final.ms` in the `ms_file_key` but not in the `calibrated/` directory.

 With the start of the large program, we have changed conventions.
 Now because various file naming conventions have changed.
-Moving forward, we will just start going with "7m_1", "7m_2", "12m_1", and so on.
-We put an entry in the ms_file_key.txt for each observation.
+Moving forward, we will just start going with `7m_1`, `7m_2`, `12m_1`, and so on.
+We put an entry in the `ms_file_key.txt` for each observation.

-GETTING THE DATA INTO SHAPE FOR IMAGING
+### GETTING THE DATA INTO SHAPE FOR IMAGING

 After you have the data calibrated, you need to:

-- make sure the ms_file_key.txt points at the calibrated data.
+- Make sure the `ms_file_key.txt` points at the calibrated data.
 This file allows us to map the calibrated data into the files we will use for imaging.

-- make sure that you have dir_key.txt in place.
+- Make sure that you have dir_key.txt in place.
 This provides a mapping of directories for all of our non-standard cases.
 These are almost always split mosaics, where we image galaxies in multiple parts.
 Anything without an entry is taken to be one-galaxy-one-science-goal.

-- make sure that you have an up-to-date mosaic_definitions.txt .
+- Make sure that you have an up-to-date mosaic_definitions.txt .
 This file includes the phase centers and velocities to be used in imaging and line extraction.

-Now you should be read to run the script
+Now you should be read to run the script `stage_imaging.py`

-stage_imaging.py

 This is a script that you are intended to edit according to your current needs (aside: this means you should only check it in to github